jmtiong/swat/README.md

 2. User is able to retrieve traffic imagery and weather conditions given a location.

 # Non-Functional Requirements
+These are some of the factors to consider during building of the project.

+Both frontend and backend utilizes
+Node Version: 18.16.1
+NPM Version: 9.5.1

 ## Performance
 ## Scalability